How to share with the Northwest News Network

 STEP FOUR: POSTING YOUR STORY

-2. At the home page, click the “add audio” button in the top right and upload your audio.
+2. At the home page, click the “New Item" button in the top right.

 3. In the boxes on the left, add a HEADLINE and your host LEAD.

-4. In the FULL STORY box, upload your ENTIRE STORY.
+4. In the FULL STORY box, paste your ENTIRE STORY.
 In this box, include everything: the headline, the host lead, the body of your story, etc.

 5. Fill out the bottom boxes, and make sure that your station is shown in the box at the bottom.
 If not, click CHANGE ACCOUNT and change to your station call letters.
 DO NOT export to NPR.